-The function facial incorporates Swedish massage, reflexology, Indian head techniques, acupressure and myofascial massage.
+The functional facial incorporates Swedish massage, reflexology, Indian head techniques, acupressure and myofascial massage.
 This deeply relaxing holistic massage focusses on the neck/shoulders/face and scalp.
 This massage is beneficial for reducing tension and pain in the upper body, particularly the neck shoulders and jaw.
 Good for people who are troubled by tension headaches or have tension in these muscles.

 Our busy stressful lives affect us emotionally and physically.
 This emotional pain is felt in our muscles; tight and uncomfortable neck and shoulder muscles are a common concern for people who are experiencing periods of stress and anxiety.

-How to prepare- Generally for massage therapy loose comfortable clothing is best, during the booking process your therapist will advise you how best to prepare.
-For the functional facial or neck/shoulder/face massage wear comfortable clothing and no makeup.
+How to prepare-

+Generally, for massage therapy loose comfortable clothing is best, during the booking process your therapist will advise you how best to prepare.
+For the functional facial or neck/shoulder/face massage wear comfortable clothing and no Foot reflexology 1hr Hand reflexology 30mins Reflexology for babies/children 30 -45 mins makeup.
 During these sessions you will be fully clothed and lying on a massage couch.
 A comfortable vest/cami top which allows shoulder straps to be slipped over the shoulders is ideal.